Aspire5/quickslot_app/README.md

 1. **WebSockets Integration:** Instead of using 5-second HTTP polling, integrate WebSockets (using `socket.io-client` or similar) to broadcast instant status flips globally.
 This would eliminate network polling overhead and ensure true real-time synchronization.
 2. **Backend-Side Slot Validation:** Currently, the backend query returns all slots for a 24-hour window, forcing the frontend to filter out and mark past slots.
 Moving this logic to the backend would reduce payload size and clean up client-side checks.
 3. **Comprehensive Integration Testing:** Write automated integration tests mocking multiple clients booking the same slot simultaneously to verify conflict resolution and rollback flows.

+---

+## 🤖 Use of AI

+I used AI heavily to build this project.
+Specifically:
+- **Antigravity** was used for code generation, file modifications, running tests, and debugging in the workspace. (and to also generate this readme file :p)
+- **ChatGPT** was used to draft core logic details, resolve configuration problems, and generate development prompts.

+---

+## 💻 Process of Building via AI (similar flow for both backend & frontend)

+My build process involved the following structured steps:
+1. **Requirements Gathering:** Documented and organized software requirements specifications on my notepad.
+2. **Feature Selection:** Selected the precise set of features that I wanted to integrate.
+3. **Architecture Planning:** Sketched out the database schema, normalized entities, and mapped their logical relations.
+4. **AI Consultation:** Discussed and argued ideas with ChatGPT, asking it to look for architectural flaws, validate new ideas, and point out edge cases I might have missed.
+5. **Schema Setup:** Once finalized, generated a multi-phase implementation plan to deploy the Prisma schema, set up relations, and accepted the correct code edits generated by Antigravity in real-time.
+6. **API Flow Drafting & Prompting:** Discussed API endpoint structures and payloads with ChatGPT to save Antigravity context tokens.
+I then had ChatGPT generate structured prompts summarizing the designs, verified them, applied manual edits, and input them to Antigravity to perform code modifications.
+7. **Backend as Reference:** Once the backend server was verified, used it as a strict reference contract to write the frontend, ensuring the API parsing structure matches exactly.
+8. **Deployment:** Manually deployed the backend instance to Railway, configured env variables, and verified that everything connected successfully.